Frequently Asked Questions

 • An umbrella, or something with a hood, in case it rains.

 • A rain jacket, to keep you warm and toasty as you stroll the fields.
-And layering clothes is always a good option, so you can remove items if it gets hot, or add them in if it’s a bit chilly.
+And layering clothes is always a good option, so you can remove items if it gets hot, or add them in if it is a bit chilly.

 Do you have bathrooms?

-Well, we don’t want you squatting in the sunflowers, so we have ample, regularly serviced, portable toilets on site, with some handicap stalls and several hand-wash stations.
+Well, we don’t want you squatting in the Sunflowers, so we have ample, regularly serviced, portable toilets on-site, with some accessible stalls and several hand-wash stations.

 Are we allowed to bring our dog?

 We want to keep the air clean for all our visitors, so please, no smoking at the fields or in our parking lots.
+Our grounds do get quite hot and dry in the summer months, especially, and fires can occur quickly with the drop of a cigarette butt.
 We also ask that you refrain from vaping, as some people have sensitivities to the propellants in these products.